rajkumarraibis/RajStudy/Interview_Prep/Holidu/code_snippets/bronze_to_silver_glue_streaming.md

                                                # "earliest" = consume backlog from partition 0 offset
                                                # Useful for replaying history (but can overload cluster)
                                                # In prod, "latest" is safer for real-time processing
+                                               # Refer to checkpointLocation in write stream for more details.

     # 🔹 Other optional tuning knobs (not shown here, but good to mention):
     # .option("maxOffsetsPerTrigger", 5000)    # Throttle ingestion to X messages per micro-batch